weaviate/weaviate-io/developers/weaviate/tutorials/console.md

 ## Overview

-Learn how to use the Weaviate console
+Here you can learn how to use the Weaviate console.

-The Weaviate Console allows you to connect to Weaviate instances that are running on the Weaviate Cloud Service (our SaaS solution), on your own cluster, on your local machine, or all the public demo datasets.
+The Weaviate console allows you to connect to Weaviate instances that are running on the Weaviate Cloud Service (our SaaS solution), on your own cluster, on your local machine, or all the public demo datasets.
 Note that the console never collects any data from your Weaviate instance; you can safely connect every instance, also over VPN.

 :::tip
 The console is available on: [console.weaviate.io](https://console.weaviate.io).